cyrozap/nct-sio-debug-re/README.md

-# Reverse enginnering Nuvoton's serial Port 80h protocol
+# Reverse engineering Nuvoton's serial Port 80h protocol

 This repository contains a description of the serial protocol used to transmit I/O port 80h (0x80) data, sometimes referred to as "POST codes", from a host PC to a debugging device.
 This repository also contains some tools to aid in decoding this protocol.